FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 - And many more...

-The plug-in is compatible with the latest version 7.5 and the latest LTS 6.7[^1] of the platform, which can be obtained from its [website].
+The plug-in is compatible with the latest LTS version 7.9[^1], which can be obtained from its [website].

 [SONARQUBE]™ is a trademark of [SonarSource] SA, Switzerland.